-- (1) Save in exceptional circumstances, a charge shall be inquired into no later than the day after the charge is brought (disregarding any day that is a Sunday or public holiday). - (2) The person inquiring into a charge shall be satisfied, before commencing the inquiry, that the prisoner has had sufficient time to prepare his or her case.
+(1) Save in exceptional circumstances, a charge shall be inquired into no later than 48 hours after the charge is brought (disregarding any day that is a Sunday or public holiday).69

-- (3) The person inquiring into a charge may adjourn the inquiry - (a) to allow the prisoner further time to prepare his or her case; or - (b) whenever the person considers that there are other, reasonable grounds for adjournment. - (4) A prisoner charged with a breach of discipline shall be given the opportunity - (a) to hear the allegations against the prisoner; - (b) to present the prisoner's own case and, subject to paragraph (7), call witnesses; and - (c) to cross-examine any other witnesses. - (5) The person inquiring into a charge - (a) may, in the interests of justice, allow the prisoner to be represented by an advocate or a solicitor, having regard to - - (i) the gravity of the charge and the likely punishment, - (ii) the number of charges, - (iii) the factual complexity of the charges, - (iv) the likelihood of a point of law arising, - (v) the need for cross-examination of witnesses, - (vi) the ability of the prisoner to present his or her own case effectively; - (b) shall allow the prisoner to be represented by an advocate or solicitor where it appears to the person inquiring into the charge that the charge is so serious that a punishment of forfeiture of remission should be imposed. - (6) Where a prisoner is represented by an advocate or a solicitor, the case against the prisoner may be presented by an advocate or a solicitor. - (7) The person inquiring into a charge may refuse to allow the prisoner to call a witness if, having discussed the matter with the prisoner, the person inquiring into the charge reasonably concludes that the evidence likely to be given by the witness would be of no relevance or value in determining whether or not the charge is proved. - (8) Where, following an adjournment, the person inquiring into the charge is unable to proceed at the appointed time - (a) the Governor may appoint another officer under Rule 86; and - (b) the person so appointed may, subject to paragraph (9), continue the inquiry into the charge. - (9) Where, at the time of the adjournment, evidence has been adduced, the officer appointed shall inquire into the charge afresh. - (10) The prisoner may, according to the prisoner's own preference, stand or be seated during the inquiry.
+- (2) The person inquiring into a charge shall be satisfied, before commencing the inquiry, that the prisoner has had sufficient time to prepare his or her case. - (3) The person inquiring into a charge may adjourn the inquiry - (a) to allow the prisoner further time to prepare his or her case; or - (b) whenever the person considers that there are other, reasonable grounds for adjournment. - (4) A prisoner charged with a breach of discipline shall be given the opportunity - (a) to hear the allegations against the prisoner; - (b) to present the prisoner's own case and, subject to paragraph (7), call witnesses; and - (c) to cross-examine any other witnesses. - (5) The person inquiring into a charge may, in the interests of justice, allow the prisoner to be represented by an advocate or a solicitor, having regard to - (a) the gravity of the charge and the likely punishment; - (b) the number of charges; - (c) the factual complexity of the charges; - (d) the likelihood of a point of law arising; - (e) the need for cross-examination of witnesses; and - (f) the ability of the prisoner to present his or her own case effectively.70 - (6) Where a prisoner is represented by an advocate or a solicitor, the case against the prisoner may be presented by an advocate or a solicitor. - (7) The person inquiring into a charge may refuse to allow the prisoner to call a witness if, having discussed the matter with the prisoner, the person inquiring into the charge reasonably concludes that the evidence likely to be given by the witness would be of no relevance or value in determining whether or not the charge is proved. - (8) Where, following an adjournment, the person inquiring into the charge is unable to proceed at the appointed time - (a) the Governor may appoint another officer under Rule 86; and - (b) the person so appointed may, subject to paragraph (9), continue the inquiry into the charge. - (9) Where, at the time of the adjournment, evidence has been adduced, the officer appointed shall inquire into the charge afresh. - (10) The prisoner may, according to the prisoner's own preference, stand or be seated during the inquiry.